Don't Turn Your Computer Off

 Purchasing a new computer doesn't guarantee that you won't have the same issues you're having with your present computer.
 A new computer can run slowly, can contract viruses and other malicious software, can have other hardware and software problems, and basically can have all of the same types of issues that your present computer might have.
 In fact, many newer computers have more difficulties than those they replace.

 Upgrading your present computer (with additional RAM (random access memory), a higher-capacity hard disk drive (HDD) or solid state drive (SSD), etc.) often results in a significant improvement in the computer's performance and behavior.
 Of these, the best and most cost-effective is usually a RAM upgrade.
-Providing your computer's operating system and other software with more memory (or room) in which to work can greatly improve computer performance.
-RAM is typically inexpensive to purchase, and very easy to install.
+Providing your computer's operating system and other software with more memory (or space) in which to work can greatly improve computer performance.
+RAM is typically inexpensive to purchase, and easy to install.

 In many cases, upgrading is not even necessary.
 Computer performance can often be improved simply by running good diagnostic & maintenance software, which can help detect and correct problems.
 Some of the best diagnostic & maintenance software is free.
 If you use a PC (that is, a computer that has Microsoft Windows), I recommend Glary Utilities.
-Another handy tool for improving your PC's performance and behavior is Windows System Restore, which allows you to safely and easily return your Windows operating system to a previous configuration; this utility is also free, as it's included with Windows.
+Another handy tool for improving your PC's performance and behavior is Windows System Restore, which allows you to safely and easily return your Windows operating system and programs to a previous configuration; this utility is also free, as it's included with Windows.

 So you might wish to consider your options before rushing out to purchase that shiny new computer.